-Manage aliases

-alias

-confia

-Config command

-edit

-Run a text editor and optionally open a file with it

-List available commands or provide detailed help for a specific,

-help
+history

 View, run, edit, save, or clear previously entered commands

-history
+macro

 Manage macros

-macro

 Invoke Python command or shell

-рy
+ру

 Exits this application

-quit
+auit

 Runs a python script file inside the console

 run_pyscript

+Runs commands in script file that is encoded as either ASCII or{\}

 run_script

-Runs commands in script file that is encoded as either ASCII or

-→UTF-8 text
+\hookrightarrow UTF-8 text

-set

 Set a settable parameter or show current settings of parameters

+set.

+shell

 Execute a command as if at the OS prompt

-shell

-shortcuts

-List available shortcuts

-version

-Version command

 '''

+shortcuts List available shortcuts version Version command

-When called with the -v flag for verbose help, the one-line description for each command is provided by the first line of the docstring for that command's associated do\\ method.
+When called with the $\neg v$ flag for verbose help, the one-line description for each command is provided by the first line of the docstring for that command's associated $do$ method.